Sajid2001/mango-reader/backend/README.md

 1. Navigate your terminal to the `scripts` folder inside the `backend`
 2. Run the angular_spider script inside the scripts folder using scrapy -> ex: `scrapy runspider angular_spider.py`
     * You should see a new .txt file named `manga_data.txt` inside the scripts folder once this script is finished
-3. Navigate back to the backend folder and run `python insert.py` to insert the data from the .txt file into your database
+3. Run `python insert.py` to insert the data from the .txt file into your database

+### Running The Server
+1. After doing all of the above, run the command `python run.py`
+2. To run the celery worker, run `celery -A run.celery worker --loglevel INFO`